The Fair Housing Act covers apartments, mobile homes, condos, houses and vacant lots that will be used for housing.

 Equal-opportunity housing is the idea that all people should be given the same chances and rights when it comes to choosing housing.
 It means that every person has a right to fair judgment and treatment when it comes to housing and mortgage financing options.

-Mortgage discrimination is strictly against the law.
+Mortgage discrimination and rental discrimination are strictly against the law.
 An example of discrimination and unfair treatment is when a property manager refuses to rent a condo or apartment to a single woman but will rent it to a single man.

 One ConsumerAffairs reviewer from Minnesota felt they were being discriminated against due to their age.
 At 63 and financially able to buy a home, they felt the underwriters were making the process take a lot longer than it should have been.